Multipole higher-order topology in a multimode lattice: Discussion

 In conclusion, our theoretical and experimental investigations suggest that photonic lattices with multimode meta-atoms enable novel type of multipole topology mediated by the interference of quasi-degenerate modes.
 Such accidental degeneracies are readily engineered by the geometric optimization of the waveguides, whereas the performance of the structure remains tolerant to the moderate detunings in the propagation constants of the modes [Eq.~\eqref{eq:DetuningLimit}].

 At the same time, interaction of the modes with different symmetry is responsible for the emergence of topological bandgap.
-Since the degenerate modes of the waveguides can emulate spin degrees of freedom, our platform gives an easy access to high-spin models in quantum mechanics.
-In turn, the coupling between the waveguide modes of different symmetry can be flexibly tailored enabling extra versatility in the design of topological phenomena and generalizing the conventional spin-orbit coupling available in condensed matter systems.
+Since the coupling between the waveguide modes of different symmetry can be flexibly tailored and the degenerate modes of waveguides can emulate spin degrees of freedom, this enables extra versatility in the design of topological phenomena and generalizes the conventional spin-orbit coupling available in condensed matter systems.
 In particular, synthetic spin-orbit coupling arising in our system involves spin-flip processes.
 In contrast to the conventional condensed matter systems where spin flips destroy the topological properties, here they give rise to hybrid disorder-robust topological modes.
+Exploiting this mechanism, we demonstrate a novel type of octupolar higher-order topology in a two-dimensional system.

-From the practical perspective, the suggested mechanism enables an extreme localization of topological corner states and facilitates the formation of flat bands, the latter could be exploited to boost nonlinear phenomena.
-Furthermore, since predicted topological physics is rooted to the on-site properties of the meta-atoms, it can be flexibly tuned by lifting the degeneracy of the waveguide modes.
-This is easily achieved by changing the operating frequency, though other tuning approaches are also feasible.
+From the practical perspective, our strategy enables an extreme localization of topological corner states and facilitates the formation of flat bands, the latter could be exploited to boost nonlinear phenomena.
+Furthermore, the multimode nature of the lattice enables coherent control of higher-order topological modes with further promising applications in topological photonics.